 Use VOACAP to get the beam heading…

 ♦ This example is for a contact with any station in France (near Paris).
-I looked him up on QRZ.com and clicked on the detail tab to find his Grid Square.
+I looked up a station on QRZ.com and clicked on the detail tab to find his Grid Square.
 Note the arrows & numbers below.

 ♦ #1 is the red point you want to move to YOUR location.